Dinners · The Sunday Classic

 Just-tender cabbage

 4–6 minutes, no more.
-It should still have a bite — grey, silent cabbage helped nobody.
+It should still have a bite — gray, silent cabbage helped nobody.

 Waste nothing

-The cooking liquor is the flavour of the whole dish — it cooks the cabbage and makes the sauce.
+The cooking liquor is the flavor of the whole dish — it cooks the cabbage and makes the sauce.

 Questions, answered